bookerbolin/d-scraper/README.md

-    scraper.py          # Local CLI tool for one-off scrapes playwright_scraper.py  # Playwright-based scraper for JS-rendered sites merge_scrapes.py    # Diff/merge tool for comparing two scrape runs
+    scraper.py          # Local CLI tool for one-off scrapes playwright_scraper.py  # Playwright-based scraper for JS-rendered sites merge_scrapes.py    # Diff/merge tool for comparing two scrape runs clients/
+    scraper-client.ts   # Deno/TypeScript client for calling the API
+                        # Copy this into your Deno app when ready
 ```

 ---